 Healing from Silicone and Saline Breast Implants

 Healing involves restoring equilibrium by reducing the toxic overload and supporting the organs and systems of the body that have been offset by the foreign interference (breast implants).
-Reducing toxic interference in all forms is the basis of healing.
+Reducing toxic interference in all forms is the basis for healing.
 Toxic interference includes all foreign, synthetic, or opportunistic disturbances within the natural systems of the body.
-These can include any foreign objects, mercury amalgams, chemicals (inhaled or absorbed by the skin, scalp, or digestive tract), heavy metals, mold, air pollution, pesticides, parasites, infections (viral, bacterial, fungal), cavities, electromagnetic waves, radiation, etc. When closely examining one’s environment and body, these hidden sources can be revealed.
+These can include any foreign objects, mercury amalgams, chemicals (inhaled or absorbed by the skin, scalp, or digestive tract), heavy metals, mold, air pollution, water contamination, pesticides, parasites, infections (viral, bacterial, fungal), cavities, electromagnetic waves, radiation, etc. When closely examining one’s environment and body, these hidden sources can be revealed.
 By reducing toxic exposure and implementing natural support, the body becomes able to function again and move away from its disrupted and influenced state.

 How is the body affected by the implants?